Forty-Fifth Ordinary Session

 Consideration of Reports Submitted by States Parties under the Terms of Article 62 of the African Charter on Human and Peoples’ Rights

-Concluding Observations and Recommendations on the Second Periodic Report of the Republic of Benin
+Concluding Observations and Recommendations on the Third Periodic Report of the Republic of Sudan (2003-2008)

 I - Introduction

-1. The Republic of Benin (Benin) is a State Party to the African Charter on Human an Peoples’ Rights (the African Charter) having ratified same on 20 January 1986.
+1. The Republic of Sudan (Sudan) is a State Party to the African Charter on Human and Peoples’ Rights (the African Charter) having ratified it on 18 February 1986.

 II - Positive Aspects

 The African Commission: